Asplenium nidus (Bird's Nest Fern) Indoor Care, Propagation, Problems and Solutions

 Light Requirements

 Bird's Nest Fern grows best in bright, indirect light.
-Keep the fern away from direct sunlight as it may scorch the fronds.
+Keep it away from direct sunlight as it may scorch the fronds.

 Temperature and Humidity